Twista: Career

 In January 2013, Twista was featured in a remix of Lil Reese's song "Traffic".
 As of 2013, Twista was working on his ninth studio album, Dark Horse.
 He also was rumored to be in the works of signing a record deal with Kanye West's record label GOOD Music, although in an interview with HipHopDX, Twista denied the rumor.
 The first single was "Throwin' My Money" (featuring R. Kelly) and produced by Chris Millionaire.
 Twista appeared on the song "Jewels n' Drugs" by Lady Gaga on the album Artpop.
 "It's Yours" (featuring Tia London) was released on May 6, 2014, as the second single of the aforementioned album.
 It was serviced to urban contemporary radio in the US on May 27, 2014, by Capitol Records.
 Dark Horse was released on August 12, 2014.

-Twista is featured on the song "Gossip" from When Music Worlds Collide (Jonathan Hay and Mike Smith album)When Music Worlds Collide released in May 2015.
+Twista is featured on the song "Gossip" from When Music Worlds Collide released in May 2015.
 Twista released his mixtape Summer 96 in 2019.
 It includes the song "Home Invasion" which features "Do or Die" and was produced by Hearon Tracks.

 Twista appeared on the TV game show To Tell the Truth (on ABC) in 2017.
 In 2019, he appeared as a judge on the rap competition series Rhythm + Flow on Netflix.

 Personal life

 Twista was married from 1991 to 1999 and had a daughter with his ex-wife.

 During the holiday season in 2010, Twista and his team Get Money Gang worked together with Chicago Food Bank's Producemobile program to feed hungry people in the community.

-Twista is a gun enthusiast, has an Illinois Concealed Carry License, and is a US Concealed Carry Association (USCCA) and National Rifle Association of America (NRA) certified instructor.
-He teaches a course on concealed carry in Chicago, aiming to use education to combat gun violence.
+Twista is a gun enthusiast, has an Illinois Concealed Carry License, and is a US Concealed Carry Association (USCCA) and National Rifle Association of America (NRA) certified instructor, aiming to use education to combat gun violence.